PayString/paystring-documentation/docs/best-practices.md

 **Note:** TLS 1.3 (RFC 8446) and its implementations provide considerable flexibility in the selection of cipher suites.
 Cryptographic algorithms weaken over time as cryptanalysis improves: algorithms that are considered strong today may become weak tomorrow.
 Therefore, you must prepare to phase out such algorithms over time, and replace with more secure cipher suites as those become available.

-## Best practices for PayID implementation
+## Best practices for PayString implementation

 The following best practices are strongly recommended.